Minimax Estimation of the $L_1$ Distance: Divergence Estimation with Unknown

 As usual, first we classify ``smooth" and ``non-smooth" regimes.
-Since the function $f(x,y)=|x-y|\in C([0,1]^2)$ is not analytic on the segment $x=y\in [0,1]$, we are looking for the ``uncertainty set" $U$ containing this segment such that any $(p,q)\in U$ can be ``localized" in the previous sense.
+Since the function $f(x,y)=|x-y|\in C([0,1]^2)$ is non-analytic on the segment $x=y\in [0,1]$, we are looking for the ``uncertainty set" $U$ containing this segment such that any $(p,q)\in U$ can be ``localized" in the previous sense.
 We have the following lemma. \begin{lemma} The two-dimensional set $U \subset [0,1]^2$ defined as

 satisfies

 where $U(x;c_1)$ is given by (\ref{eq.uncertain_set}). \end{lemma}

 We design another set $U_1$ as follows: